-Outputs of the test : One set of results for every Sybase server being monitored
+Outputs of the test : One set of results for every Sybase server being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server

-3. PORT - The port on which the server is listening

-4. USER - A Sybase user who has the "sa_role".

-5. PASSWORD - The password corresponding to the above user

-6. CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.

-7. DETAILED DIAGNOSIS - To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase server.
+Port The port number at which the Sybase server listens to.
+User A Sybase user who has the "sa_role".
+Password The password corresponding to the above user.
+Confirm Password Confirm the password by retyping it here.
+Detailed Diagnosis To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
 With this capability, the eG agents can be configured to run detailed, more elaborate tests as and when specific problems are detected.
 To enable the detailed diagnosis capability of this test for a particular server, choose the On option.
 To disable the capability, click on the Off option.

-The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled:

-- The eG manager license should allow the detailed diagnosis capability - Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.
+The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled: • The eG manager license should allow the detailed diagnosis capability • Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.

-Measurement Description Measurement Unit Interpretation Lock requests: The average number of lock requests per second Locks/sec A high value indicates that there is high locking activity in the system and may need close scrutiny for the type of locks being requested.
+Measurement Description Measurement Unit Interpretation Lock requests The average number of lock requests per second Locks/sec A high value indicates that there is high locking activity in the system and may need close scrutiny for the type of locks being requested.
 The detailed diagnosis for this measure provides a listing of locks requests for each lock type.
-Lock waits: The average number of times there was lock contention Waits/sec A high value of waits can have an adverse impact on application performance.
-Possible reasons for this behavior could be: • Inadequate number of locks available in the database • Unusually high locking behavior of applications accessing the database • Improper database application design, etc. The detailed diagnosis for this measure provides a listing of waited number of

-Measurement Description Measurement Unit Interpretation locks for each lock type.
-Avg lock wait time: The average amount of wait Secs time for each lock request that resulted in a wait A high value may indicate that there is contention for locks in the system.
+Measurement Description Measurement Unit Interpretation Lock waits The average number of times there was lock contention Waits/sec A high value of waits can have an adverse impact on application performance.
+Possible reasons for this behavior could be: • Inadequate number of locks available in the database • Unusually high locking behavior of applications accessing the database • Improper database application design, etc. The detailed diagnosis for this measure provides a listing of waited number of locks for each lock type.
+Avg lock wait time The average amount of wait time for each lock request that resulted in a wait Secs A high value may indicate that there is contention for locks in the system.
 When the average wait time for locks is high, users may have to wait for their transactions to complete.
-Lock timeouts: The number of times a task was waiting for a lock and the transaction was rolled back due to a session-level or server-level lock timeout Timeouts/Sec Lock timeouts can be useful for removing tasks that acquire some locks, and then wait for long periods of time blocking other users.
+Lock timeouts The number of times a task was waiting for a lock and the transaction was rolled back due to a session-level or server-level lock timeout Timeouts/Sec Lock timeouts can be useful for removing tasks that acquire some locks, and then wait for long periods of time blocking other users.
 The detailed diagnosis for this measure provides a listing of lock timeouts for each lock type.
-Deadlocks: The average number of deadlocks found in the lock requests Number A deadlock may arise due to various situations including bad design of queries and deficient coding practices.
+Deadlocks The average number of deadlocks found in the lock requests Number A deadlock may arise due to various situations including bad design of queries and deficient coding practices.
 A deadlock is a situation where both/all the lock requestors are in a mutual or a multi-way tie.
 Any deadlocks are detrimental to database application performance.
-The detailed diagnosis for this measure provides a listing of number of dead locks for each lock type.
+The detailed diagnosis

+Measurement Description Measurement Unit Interpretation for this measure provides a listing of number of dead locks for each lock type.

-4.2.2 Sybase Lock Stats Test
+3.2.2 Sybase Lock Stats Test